Complex Gaussianity of long-distance random wave processes: Statistics in the scintillation regime

-\paragraph{Approximate Gaussianity for sufficiently large $h$.} When $\eta\to0$, the loss of a term $\eta$ in the analysis of $\delta_hR^\eps$ implies that the bound is useful only for $|h|$ sufficiently small compared to $\eta$.
-To complete the proof of tightness in the diffusive regime, we now use the almost complex Gaussian statistics of $\phi^\eps$ to estimate \eqref{eq:tightness} when $h$ is sufficiently large.
+\paragraph{Approximate Gaussianity for sufficiently large $h$.} When $\eta\to0$, the loss of a term $\eta$ in the analysis of $\delta_hR^\eps$ implies that the bound is useful only for $|h|$ sufficiently small compared to $\eta$. { So a proof as in the previous section leading to~\eqref{eq:tighteta} will not be sufficient to show tightness when $\eta\ll 1$.
+However, heuristically the asymptotic limit is Gaussian, which is smooth in $x$.} To complete the proof of tightness in the diffusive regime, we now use the almost complex Gaussian statistics of $\phi^\eps$ to estimate \eqref{eq:tightness} when $h$ is sufficiently large.

 Indeed, for $(r,s)$ fixed, we proved in Theorem \ref{thm:mupqphys} that $\mu^\eps_{p,q}$ uniformly, or equivalently $m^\eps_{p,q}$ uniformly, was given by a functional of its first and second moments up to a term bounded by $C\eps^{\frac13}$.
 Since \eqref{eq:tightness} is composed of a sum with $2^{2n}$ terms of products of moments of the form $m^\eps_{n,n}$, we deduce from complex Gaussian statistics \cite{reed1962moment} that